TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 .. function:: WIFCONTINUED(status)

-   Return ``True`` if the process has been continued from a job control stop, otherwise return ``False``.
+   Return ``True`` if the process has been continued kutoka a job control stop, otherwise return ``False``.

    .. availability:: Unix.